tienthien196/tienthien196/README.md

 ---

-### 🔥 Định Hướng Phát Triển
+### 🔥 Development Focus

-Hiện tại, tôi đang tập trung vào:
+Currently, I am focusing on:
-- Phát triển các cơ chế game độc đáo, sáng tạo cho game RPG.
+- Developing unique and creative game mechanics for RPG games.
-- Khám phá và nâng cao hiệu suất game trong **Godot**.
+- Exploring and enhancing game performance in **Godot**.
-- Kết nối và học hỏi từ cộng đồng game developer trên toàn thế giới.
+- Connecting with and learning from the global game development community.

 ---